adamay909/logicbook/README.md

 ### Compiling
 - The main file is introFormalLogic.tex
 - You need to make the custom style files in the styles/ directory available to LaTeX.
 E.g., add them somewhere to texmf-local.
 - I use the fontspec package which means you need to use XeLaTeX or LuaLaTeX.
-I use XeLaTeX and it might that it's specified as a requirement somewhere.
+I use XeLaTeX and it might be that it's specified as a requirement somewhere.
 But I'm pretty sure you can switch to LuaLaTeX by editing a line or two.
 - The sources require running an external tool [lbhelper](https://github.com/adamay909/logicTools/tree/main/lbhelper) during compilation.
 Make sure you enable running external tools.

 ### About the use of lbhelper